itfrombit/osx_handmade/README.md

 Depth values, I reverted to using the MaxDepth value in the shader with a threshold of 0.02.
 This still produces some minor artifacts, but it is a big improvement over the averaging method.
 I'll continue to look into this.

+Note on using joysticks: Casey added a Clutch control on Day 443.
+He uses an XBox controller's Left or Right "Trigger" buttons for the Clutch control.
+I currently have this mapped to HID Button 6 on OS X, which on a Logitech Dual Action controller, corresponds to the top right shoulder button.
+Your mileage may vary with other controllers.
+Let me know if you have problems.

 Compiling and Running